westonb/little-bee-B1/README.md

 # Little Bee B1 - A high performance current & magnetic field probe
 The Little Bee B1 is an open source magnetic field and current probe based on an Anisotropic Magneto-Resistive (AMR) magnetic sensor.
-It directly senses magnetic fields and measures current with a current sensing attachment consisting of a gapped ferrite toroid that is placed around a wire and acts as a flux concentrator, establishing a fixed relation between the current in the wire and magnetic field the sensor is subject to.
+It directly senses magnetic fields and measures current with a current sensing attachment consisting of a gapped ferrite toroid that is placed around a wire, establishing a fixed relation between the current in the wire and magnetic field the sensor is subject to.

 The probe is capable of sensing DC currents and has a high frequency -3dB bandwidth in excess of 10Mhz.
 Typical specifications for current sensing are a +/- 5A range, and a 3mA RMS noise floor.
 For magnetic field sensing the probe has a +/- 6 gauss range.
 It is compatible with any 1M ohm input oscilloscope and is powered by a single AA battery.
 The probe uses a PIC microcontroller to automatically zero the sensor and to provide adjustable gain and bandwidth.